Im-Sally/Hackclub-macropad/README.md

 # Hackclub-macropad

 A small programmable macropad for 3D modelling with 9 buttons, an OLED screen and 2 status LEDs on an external PCB.
 The OLED is mounted in the lid, so replacing it later is easy I'll just need to desolder four wires and print a new lid.
 The display connects to the PCB using four wires soldered to the pads located in the top right corner of the board.
 The 2 LED's are mounted on an small PCB attached to the main PCB with a snap point so it can be separated and connected with wires and put in the lid.
+I haven't made any firmware for this becuase I can't debug it.

 ## Bill of Materials for this project)